afzalamu/ece-roadmap-afzal/Semester-6/README.md

 # 🎓 Semester 6 – Electronics Engineering
 📍 *Curriculum: AMU – Department of Electronics Engineering*

-This semester is packed with important digital domain subjects that form the backbone for modern electronics design, signal processing, and embedded applications.
+This semester builds your skills in digital design, signal processing, and embedded systems — all highly relevant for real-world applications and GATE.

 ---